So you want to learn how to start freelance writing?

-Thanks to Contena, I landed a client in the first month that paid for the entire membership alone.
+Thanks to Contena, I landed a golf blog in the first month that paid for the entire membership alone.
 Not to mention, it’s been one of my favorite clients yet.

-So yes, it does cost money but it will save you time.
-You can always make more money but you will never get your time back!
+So yes, it does cost but it will save you time and speed up the entire process!

 Freelance Writing Gigs

-Freelance Writing Gigs, simplifies writing jobs from Craigslist into one daily blog post.
-This is huge as it’s a massive pain to try and find writing jobs on Craigslist.
+Freelance Writing Gigs, simplifies writing gigs from Craigslist into one daily blog post.
+This is huge as it’s a massive pain to try and find “legit” writing opportunities on Craigslist.